aishanorizan/harry-potter-chess-game/README.md

 # harrypotterchess
 This chess game is made not for the ordinary but for the Potterheads!
-The user experience is designed using Harry Potter elements - Hogwarts theme, Voldemort voice effects, explosive animations and Harry Potter theme song.
+The user experience is designed using Harry Potter elements - Hogwarts theme, Voldemort & Harry's spell voice effects, explosive animations and Harry Potter theme song.
 These element we have put into the chess makes the user feel like they're playing in Hogwarts!

 <ol>
   <li>Download ZIP folder</li>